pokerregion/poker/README.rst

         -
         - suited better than offsuit

+    Combination
+        Exact two cards with suits specified like "2s2c", "7s6c".
+There are total of 1326 Combinations.

     Range
-        A range of hands with either in :term:`Hand` form or :term:`Combo`. e.g. "55+ AJo+ 7c6h 8s6s", "66-33 76o-73o AsJc 2s2h"
+        A range of hands with either in :term:`Hand` form or :term:`Combination`. e.g. "55+ AJo+ 7c6h 8s6s", "66-33 76o-73o AsJc 2s2h"

     Range syntax error
         A given :term:`Range` or :term:`Token` cannot be parsed because of bad format, non-card  symbol, invalid suit, etc.

     Range percent
-        Compared to the total of 1326 hand :term:`Combo`s, how many are in the range?
+        Compared to the total of 1326 hand :term:`Combination`s, how many are in the range?

     Range length
     Range size
-        How many concrete hand :term:`Combo`s are in the range?
+        How many concrete hand :term:`Combination`s are in the range?

     Range is "bigger" than another
-        If there are more hand :term:`Combo`s in it.
+        If there are more hand :term:`Combination`s in it.
 (Equity vs each other doesn't matter here.)

     Token
         Denote one part of a range.
 In a "66-33 76o-73o AsJc 2s2h" there are 4 tokens:
         - "66-33" meaning 33, 44, 55, 66
-        - "AsJc"  specific :term:`Combo`
+        - "AsJc"  specific :term:`Combination`
         - "2s2h" a specific pair of deuces
         - "76o-73o"  several offsuit :term:`Hand`s